JeremyWurbs/mltemplate/docker/README.md

 ## Backend Image

-Finally, the backend stage can be used to run automatically run all the required backend servers to run the package application.
+Finally, the backend stage can be used to automatically run all the required backend servers to run the package application.
 It may be built with:

 ```commandline